devashen07/unity-webar/README.md

 ### WebXR

 I used a WebXR import within Unity to initialize a WebAR session using the WebXR manager and built-in functions within the toolkit.
-I faced many bottlenecks using this toolkit as it is very outdated and not well-supported.
+I faced many bottlenecks using this toolkit as it was just outdated.
 One major challenge was anchoring models within the real-space as the XRSession HitTests were keep failing.
 Furthermore, deploying effectively also had its challenges as new versions of Chrome and Samsung Internet have stop supporting certain configs of this version of WebXR and had trouble opening my camera within the browser.

 ### Testing

 I tested and deployed the experience using Github pages with an Android device.
 The resolutions are set to generic phone dimensions.
-The application is very buggy within AR session and is noticed on most occasions it does not trigger to open the camera.
+The application is very buggy within AR session and sometimes would not work at all when triggered.

 ## Output